leonardo-otero390/Sing-Me-A-Song-Back/README.md

-## RepoProvas
+## Sing Me A Song API

-Share and discover your teacher's past tests.
+Share and discover new songs.

+This project is the backend for [Sing Me A Song](https://github.com/leonardo-otero390/Sing-Me-A-Song-Front)

 Features